diverenforce/re-landing-page/README.md

 # re-landing-page
-Redoing the project to keep my flexbox skills in check and fresh.
+Redoing the project to keep my flexbox skills in check and fresh.Also learned to commit properly.

 First picture used here was from wallpaperflare.com.
 Artist unknown.